Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled this flag will only mock the sending of emails and will not attempt to send actual emails.
+When enabled, this flag only mocks the sending of emails and does not attempt to send actual emails.
 This can be used for testing before the SMTP client is fully configured.

 **Examples:**

-`smtp_mock = on` Emails will NOT attempt send.
+`smtp_mock = on` Emails do not attempt send.
-`smtp_mock = off` Emails will attempt send.
+`smtp_mock = off` Emails attempt send.

 ### smtp_host